 (a) The establishment of means of contact and encouragement for those interested in renewal within the Presbyterian Church in Canada affording an opportunity for them to relate to one another and discuss the issues from time to time arising within our denomination, mutually encouraging and strengthening one another.

-(b) The promotion of publications and other materials that would clarify, especially for lay people, the concerns that we share, providing biblical and theological comment and encouraging practical and specific ideas for their achievement.
-This could include the editing, preparation, and circulation of a national paper.
+(b) The promotion of publications and other materials that would clarify the concerns that we share, providing biblical and theological comment and encouraging practical and specific ideas for their achievement through various media.

-(c) Encouraging the development of programmes, especially in the areas of prayer/intercession, small groups and evangelism.
+(c) Encouraging the development of programs, especially in the areas of prayer/intercession, small groups and evangelism.
 The objective in such endeavours is to be supportive, constructive, and positive.